Akshay7368/Gold-and-Silver-Sales-Analysis/README.md

 # 📊 Gold & Silver Price Trend Analysis (2001–2024) – Power BI Project

 ## 📌 Project Overview
-This project analyzes the **historical price trends of Gold and Silver (2001–2024)** and their relationship with **USD–INR exchange rates**.
+This project analyzes the **historical price trends of Gold and Silver (2001–2024)** and their relationship.
 Using **Power BI**, I built dashboards to uncover insights about market behavior, global events, and long-term investment trends.

 The analysis focuses on **how global crises, currency fluctuations, and economic events impact commodity prices**, and demonstrates how data storytelling can explain the **“WHY” behind numbers**.